November 2016 — Black Friday

 Did he even want to?

-Was this just a joke?
+Was this just polite?

 Then, just after midnight, it happened.